-An aging population and a social distancing mandate have put a strain on already stretched provider systems.
+An aging population and the recent pandemic have strained already stretched provider systems.
 Globally, there’s a growing demand for healthcare providers to offer more personalized and preventative forms of patient care.

-Connected medical devices and wearables collect far more information about a patient’s health than ever before.
-Data is collected in real-time and can be shared with both caregivers and patients to provide a more complete and accurate picture of a patient’s overall health.
+Connected medical devices and wearables collect far more information about a patient’s health than ever.
+Data is collected in real time and can be shared with caregivers and patients to provide a more complete and accurate picture of a patient’s overall health.

 Better medication adherence

-Medication non-adherence places an incredible burden on healthcare systems globally.
-In the US alone, it’s thought to result in around 100,000 preventable deaths every year, and according to the NCPA it contributes approximately $290 billion dollars each year in added costs to the healthcare system.
+Medication non-adherence places an incredible burden on healthcare systems around the world.
+In the U.S. alone, it results in around 125,000 preventable deaths annually, contributing approximately $500 billion in added costs to the healthcare system each year.

-Remote patient monitoring, telehealth, and smart medication dispensers -- combined with automated communications -- have the power to drastically reduce medication non-adherence.
-This means fewer preventable deaths, fewer avoidable hospitalizations and ER visits, and reduced costs.
+Remote patient monitoring, telehealth, smart medication dispensers, and automated communications can reduce medication non-adherence drastically.
+Reducing non-adherence results in fewer preventable deaths, fewer avoidable hospitalizations and ER visits, and lower costs for patients and providers.

 Improved resource utilization and cost reduction